balzac-lang/balzac-doc/source/transactions.rst

     | where ``D`` and ``T`` are expressions of type :balzac:`int` and :balzac:`transaction` respectively, representing the **seconds from T** at which the transaction will be valid

-The expressions ``N`` and ``D`` are subject to the same constraints of :ref:`label_rellock_exp`, while the expression ``T`` must evaluate to one of the input transaction.
+The expressions ``N`` and ``D`` are subject to the same constraints of :ref:`label_rellock_exp`, while the expression ``T`` must evaluate to one of the input transactions.

 Refer to :ref:`Dates and Delays <label_date_delays>` for convenient ways for expressing delays.